Scuba Diving Vacation

 What to Bring:

-• A large plastic garbage bag to transport wet items back to PG on Friday
+• A large plastic garbage bag to transport wet items back to Placencia on Friday

 • Shorts, at least a couple of pairs.
 Quick-drying materials recommended.